Things to do in Abu Dhabi in 3 Days

 By Air: The Abu Dhabi International Airport is the hub of Etihad Airways and is serviced by all major airlines from across the globe.
 Jet Airways also has a tie-up with Etihad Airways, so if you are based out of India like us, there are multiple direct flights to Abu Dhabi from many Indian cities operated by both airlines.

 By Road: Another popular way to get to Abu Dhabi is by flying into Dubai and taking the road to the capital city.
-This according to me is the most convenient way to travel between the two cities in case you are landing in Dubai first.
+This according to me is the most convenient way to travel between the two cities since cheap flights to Dubai are very easy to find these days.
 Buses to Abu Dhabi can be boarded from either of these 2 stations in Dubai – Ibn Battuta Metro station (if you are in the newer part of Dubai like Marina, JLT etc.) or Al Ghubabiba bus station (if you are in old Dubai), all day long.
 Bus tickets cost only 25 Dirhams per person and will drop you at the Abu Dhabi main bus station near Al Wahdah Mall.
 Buses are well equipped with modern seats and other facilities, making the journey extremely comfortable.
 Depending on traffic, the travel time between Dubai and Abu Dhabi is approximately 2 to 2.5 hours.